 Complete the online application form with your personal details and five year address history.
 Alongside the details on registering, the email you will receive includes advice on completing this application form.

-3. Complete the declaration form and bring it along with your original identity documents to Student Reception in Senate House
+3. Complete the declaration form and bring it along with your original identity documents to Student Services Reception in Senate House

 As part of the application process you will need to select three identity documents to verify.